How to Get Mold Out of Carpet: Mold Remediation October 22, 2019 – Posted in: Blog

 You can also pour baking soda on the treated area and leave it there, preferably overnight.
 Baking soda absorbs moisture really well, as well as the musty smell.
 You can also use

 Moldy carpets are a common problem in many households.
 It is possible to get mold out of carpet using homemade or commercial cleaning solutions.
-But if you find it hard or impossible, particularly in the case of a major infestation, it’s best to hire professionals instead.
+But if you find it hard or impossible, particularly in the case of a major infestation, it’s to hire professionals instead.

-Note, however, that prevention is the best way to avoid mold on the carpet.
+Note, however, that prevention is the way to avoid mold on the carpet.
 By regularly inspecting and cleaning your carpet, and addressing moisture problems in your home, you’ll never have to deal with moldy carpets ever again!